Color book: Origin and early history

 In the early 17th century, blue books first came into use in England as a means of publishing diplomatic correspondence and reports.
 They were so named, because of their blue cover.
 The Oxford English Dictionary first records such a usage in 1633.

 During the time of the Napoleonic Wars in the early 19th century, they were being published regularly.
-By the second half of the century, Turkey began publishing its own version in red, and the concept of color books spread to other countries in Europe, with each country using one color: Germany using white; France: yellow; red: Austria-Hungary (Spain also used red later, as did the Soviet Union); and Belgium: gray.
-Green: Italy; orange: Netherlands (and Tsarist Russia).
+By the second half of the century, Turkey began publishing its own version in red, and the concept of color books spread to other countries in Europe, with each country using one color: Germany using white; France: yellow; red: Austria-Hungary (Spain also used red later, as did the Soviet Union); Belgium: gray; Italy: green; and Netherlands (and Tsarist Russia): orange.
 This concept spread to the Americas as well, with the United States using red, Mexico: orange, and various countries in Central and South America using other colors; it even spread as far as China (yellow) and Japan (gray).

+The choice of colors was arbitrary at first, but became consistent among the great powers under the Vienna System.